ShaneMill1/edr-automation/edr-api/README.txt

-The ingest currently available are for 1.00, 0.50, and 0.25 degree GFS and 32km NAM
+The following will locally download the grib files for the associated model run, aggregate the collections of parameters based on common dimensions, and create the zarr datastores for the EDR to access.

-To perform the ingest, you will need to /bin/bash into the running docker container: docker exec -it <containerID> /bin/bash
+The ingest currently available are for 1.00, 0.50, and 0.25 degree GFS and 32km NAM To perform the ingest, you will need to /bin/bash into the running docker container: docker exec -it <containerID> /bin/bash